randy-ariesta-muliawan/CalcBot/README.md

 # CalcBot

-CalcBot is a simple web-based calculator application built with Python.
-It provides a clean interface for performing basic arithmetic operations and is structured to be easy to run, understand, and customize.
+CalcBot is an advanced web-based calculator application built with Python.
+It focuses on symbolic and numeric calculus operations, providing users with tools to compute limits, derivatives, integrals, and visualize functions through an integrated graphing calculator.
+CalcBot is designed for students, educators, and anyone who needs quick access to powerful calculus tools directly from a browser.

 ## Features
-- Web interface for basic arithmetic (addition, subtraction, multiplication, division)
+- Symbolic and numeric **limit** calculation
+- Symbolic and numeric **derivative** computation
+- **Definite and indefinite integral** solving
+- **Graphing calculator** with function plotting
-- Clean HTML templates for input and output pages
+- Clean HTML templates for input and result pages
-- Simple and readable project structure
+- Simple, readable project structure
-- Easy to extend with new operations or UI improvements
+- Easy to extend with more mathematical operations or UI improvements

 ## Project Structure
 ```
 CalcBot/
 ├── app.py
+├── calc_core.py
 ├── requirements.txt
 ├── templates/
 │   ├── graph.html
 │   └── kalkulator.html
 ├── static/
-│   ├── favicon/
+│   ├── css/
+│   └── js/
 └── README.md
 ```